Nadal scorches into Wimbledon second week

 "I think for a while, I played fantastic.
 The first set and a half I think was a great, great level.
 I am very happy with the way I played," Nadal said as he came off court.

-"Then it was a little bit tougher, I stopped a little bit in the legs and he started to hit stronger."
+Khachanov, 21, regrouped in the second set as Nadal's level dipped from ferocious to merely fearsome.
+He stopped the slide after Nadal broke in the third game by booming down four aces to hold in the fifth.

+He reached a set point in the third, but Nadal was too strong and too accurate to let him back into the match and ruin his straight-sets run.

-Nadal, 31, won this year's French Open, his 10th title there, without dropping a set and has kept up the pace at Wimbledon as he aims to covert that red-hot clay form to claim his first grasscourt slam title since 2010.
+Nadal, 31, won this year's French Open, his 10th title there, without dropping a set.
+He has kept up the pace at Wimbledon as he aims to covert that red-hot clay form to claim his first grasscourt slam title since 2010.

 With Friday's win, he has now bagged 28 consecutive sets at the grand slams this year - laying down a marker to his rivals in his quest for a 16th major title.

-He faces a grasscourt specialist in Luxembourg's Gilles Muller, seeded 16, in the fourth round.
+Nadal now has two days to rest up before facing a grasscourt specialist in Luxembourg's Gilles Muller, seeded 16, in the fourth round on Monday.

-"I need to be very aggressive and very fast with my legs.
-And very focused all the time," said Nadal as he looked ahead to his next match.
+And like all those who have had a good week in the office, Nadal was planning a relaxing weekend.

+"Just practice and ... relax at home with my family, maybe watch some golf maybe, some films with my cousins.
+My small cousins are here.
+Maybe play some football with them.
+That's all," he said.